 Eligibility: current high school juniors

 Applications will be accepted online beginning in early December.
-The Priority deadline to apply is March 2, 2018.
+The Priority deadline to apply is February 27, 2018.
 Rolling admissions is not offered for this program.
 There is no application fee to apply.
-Review the Application Overview pages for detailed information.
+Review the Application Overview pages for more detailed information.

 Tuition & Fees